-Clark first proposed in 1957 that the shadow of the moon and the sun could be observed with high-energy cosmic rays [1], noting that this might be a useful way to gain new information about the magnetic fields of these bodies.
-The idea lay dormant until 1985 when the prospect of new large-area air-shower arrays with good angular resolution prompted Lloyd-Evans [2] and Linsley [3] to consider studying the shadows.
-Lloyd-Evans suggested using the lunar shadow to calibrate the detector directional resolution, and considered the possibility of using the displacement of the shadow of the sun by the solar magnetic field to measure the average mass composition of high-energy cosmic rays.
+Clark first proposed in 1957 that the shadow of the moon and the sun could be observed with highenergy cosmic rays,[1] noting that this might be a useful way to gain new information about the magnetic fields of these bodies.
+The idea lay dormant until 1985 when the prospect of new airshower arrays with large collection areas and good angular resolution prompted Lloyd-Evans [2] and Linsley [3] to consider studying the shadows.
+Lloyd-Evans suggested using the lunar shadow to calibrate the detector directional resolution, and considered the possibility of using the displacement of shadow of the sun by the solar magnetic field to measure the average mass composition for high-energy cosmic rays.
 In addition to considering these topics, Linsley suggested looking for a solar shadow magnetically displaced in the opposite direction to search for high-energy antiprotons.

-It wasn't until 1991 that an extensive air shower (EAS) array had good enough angular resolution and a large enough data set to observe the shadows of the sun and moon with high-energy cosmic rays [4].
-Since that time, a number of other air-shower experiments have used the measured shadow of the sun and moon to check the detector angular resolution and pointing [5-8].
-The high-altitude Tibet array observed a clear deflection and possible distortion of the solar shadow in 1990-1 with ~10-TeV cosmic rays, and possibly a small deflection of the lunar shadow [5].
-More extensive data from this detector, covering the period from 1990-1997, show that the solar shadow appears to move in correlation with the large-scale structure of the solar and interplanetary magnetic fields, and that the observed lunar shadow is offset ~0.2° $\pm$ 0.15° by the geomagnetic field [9].
-Chantell et al. [10] analyzed the moon shadow observed by the Tibet array and derived an upper limit on the p/p ratio of 43% (no confidence level given) for energies ~10 TeV.
-Urban and collaborators [11] explored the possibility of observing air showers coming from directions near the moon with an air Cerenkov telescope to search for cosmic antiprotons.
-However, attempts to use the Whipple 10-m telescope with filters to suppress unwanted moonlight have not demonstrated the needed sensitivity [12].
+It wasn't until 1991 that an extensive air shower (EAS) array had good enough angular resolution and a large enough data set to observe the shadows of the sun and moon with high-energy cosmic rays.[4]
+Since that time, a number of other air-shower experiments have used the measured shadow of the sun and moon to check the detector angular resolution and pointing.[5-8] The highaltitude Tibet array [5] observed a clear deflection and possible distortion of the solar shadow in 1990-1 with ~10-TeV cosmic rays, and possibly a small deflection of the lunar shadow.
+More extensive data, covering the period from 1990-1997, shows that the solar shadow appears to move in correlation with the large-scale structure of the solar and interplanetary magnetic fields, and that the observed lunar shadow is offset ~0.2° \pm 0.15° by the geomagnetic field.[9]

+Urban and collaborators [10] explored the possibility of observing air showers coming from directions near the moon with an air Cerenkov telescope to search for cosmic antiprotons.
+However, attempts to use the Whipple 10-m telescope with filters to suppress unwanted moonlight have not demonstrated the needed sensitivity.[11]
+Chantell et al. [12] analyzed the moon shadow observed by the Tibet array and derived an upper limit on the p/p ratio of 43% (no confidence level given) for energies ~10 TeV.

 We report here on observations of the lunar and solar shadows with the Milagrito air-shower detector.
-These observations are used to study systematic pointing errors and the angular resolution of Milagrito, to establish the first direct check of the energy scale for a ground-based cosmic-ray detector, to establish an improved upper limit on the existence of TeV cosmic antiprotons in the 1-TeV region, and to obtain information on the solar and interplanetary magnetic fields.
+These observations are used to study systematic pointing errors and the angular resolution of Milagrito, to establish the first direct check of the energy scale for a ground-based cosmic-ray detector, to establish an improved upper limit on the existence of cosmic antiprotons in the 1-TeV region, and to obtain information on the solar and interplanetary magnetic fields.

 The Milagrito air-shower detector was sensitive to cosmic rays in the 1-TeV region.
-Milagrito used a $19 \times 12$ array of 20-cm-diameter photomultiplier tubes (PMTs) covering an area of 30 m $\times$ 50 m under $\sim$ 1.5 m of water to detect the Cherenkov radiation produced in the water by EAS particles reaching the ground.
+Milagrito used a 19×12 array of 20-cm-diameter photomultiplier tubes (PMTs) covering an area of 30 m \times 50 m under ~1.5 m of water to detect the Cherenkov radiation produced in the water by EAS particles reaching the ground.
 Milagrito was located in the Jemez Mountains of New Mexico at an altitude of 2650 m above sea level, and operated from February 1997 to May 1998.
 The direction of the incident particle producing the EAS was reconstructed from the relative times at which the individual PMTs were struck by light produced by particles in the shower front.
-Details of the operation and performance of Milagrito are given in Ref.
-[13].
+Details of the operation and performance of Milagrito is given in Atkins et al. (2000).
+[13]